yuri-rage/ArduRover_Mower/README.md

 Simple script to change RC channel 8 from Save Waypoint to Relay 3 control with a single mouse click.
 Not pretty.
 Functional.

+### solarElevUTC.lua

+Calculates solar elevation at current system time for a given latitude/longitude.
+Intent is to use GPS coordinates to derive sun angle and use the information to turn lights on/off approaching dusk/dawn.

 ### Notes